RocketLaunchpad/ErrorHandler/README.md

-# Error Handling for SwiftUI
+# Error Handler for SwiftUI

 This microframework simplifies reporting errors in a SwiftUI application.